 About A Drink at the Mirage, Southern Humanities Review wrote: “…exercises of wit, insight, and heart-rending emotion that juxtapose the fantastic in life with the everyday.…Perhaps it is this ability to inspire others to right action that makes Mr. Rosen’s poems so personal and yet so far-reaching.”

-About Traveling in Notions: The Stories of Gordon Penn (University of South Carolina Press), the poet Robert Philips wrote, “Circumscribed and uplifted by mortality, the poems bear testimony to the blessedness of outreach to others.”
+About Traveling in Notions: The Stories of Gordon Penn, the poet Robert Philips wrote, “Circumscribed and uplifted by mortality, the poems bear testimony to the blessedness of outreach to others.”
 And novelist Peter DeVries said, “a kind of between-the-lines suggestiveness that is [Rosen’s] own personal brand of complexity, avoiding obviousness on the one hand and, on the other, the overly cerebral obliquity that mars so much contemporary poetry.”
 “Rosen’s mature, sane, witty, elliptical, and wise voice…rises to moments, even to whole poems, of a Horatian dignity,” wrote novelist and memoirist Reynolds Price about Telling Things.
 Similarly, poet Mark Doty offered these words: “Hard-won, alive with formal and emotional intelligence, the humanity of Telling Things is matched only by its grace.”

 Additionally, his three books of haiku for younger readers have received seven starred reviews from Kirkus Reviews, School Library Journal, and Publishers’ Weekly, as well as an Ohioana Library Book Award.
 The Library also bestowed Michael with their Children’s Book Career Medal.

-Individual poems have also appeared in The New Yorker, Atlantic, Yale Review, Prairie Schooner, Witness, Southwest Review, Paris Review, The New Criterion, Kenyon Review, The New Republic, Ohio Journal, Grand Street, Salmagundi, Iowa Review, and some 75 other magazines since 1981 he received his MFA in poetry from Columbia University.
+Individual poems have also appeared in The New Yorker, Atlantic, Yale Review, Prairie Schooner, Witness, Southwest Review, Paris Review, The New Criterion, Kenyon Review, The New Republic, Ohio Journal, Grand Street, Salmagundi, Iowa Review, and some 75 other magazines since 1981 when he received his MFA in poetry from Columbia University.

 For over two decades he has lived on a farm in the foothills of Appalachia, just east of Columbus where he served for nearly twenty years as literary director of The Thurber House, a cultural center in James’s restored boyhood home.